AmanCode22/forge/README.md

 **Soft Trait** — a Python package installed from PyPI or a local file.
 Use it in Ethos with `bring in`.
 Lives in `~/.ethos/traits/`.

 **Hard Trait** — a compiled shared library (C, C++, Rust, or anything with a C-compatible ABI), packaged as a zip with a `manifest.json`.
 Loads automatically when Ethos starts.
 Lives in `~/.ethos/traits/hard_traits/<n>/`.
-Its SDK and more information can be found at foundry(github.com/amancode22/ethos-foundry)
+Its SDK and more information can be found at foundry (github.com/amancode22/ethos-foundry)[github.com/amancode22/ethos-foundry]

 ---

 ## Output prefixes